 What Happens if I Took the Field Sobriety Test?

 You should call an attorney as soon as possible after being arrested on suspicion of a DWI.
-If you took a field sobriety test, then an attorney can determine whether the test was sanctioned or administered correctly.
+If you took a field sobriety test, then an attorney can determine whether the test was supported by probable cause or administered correctly.
 Your attorney could uncover other factors that may have affected the test’s accuracy.
 As a result, your attorney could fight to have your charges reduced or dismissed.

 Penalties for a DWI are steep in Texas.
 If this is your first DWI, then you could be facing a $2,000 fine and up to 180 days in jail.
 You could also lose your driver’s license for up to one year.
 Having a DWI on your record could also affect future employment opportunities.
 Do not go down without a fight.
 Let our attorneys fight on your behalf.